isabella232/docs-13/docs/API_simple.md

 One-to-many relations relate two models to each other.
 An entry of the one side of a one-to-many relation can be connected to multiple entries.
 An entry of the many side of a one-to-many relation can at most be connected to one entry.

-To creates a new edge between two entries you have to use the `addTo` mutation.
+To create a new edge between two entries you have to use the `addTo` mutation.
 The according models have to be in the same relation.
 The query response can contain both entries of the new edge.
 The names of query arguments and entry names depend on the field names of the relation.
 ```
 mutation {